-Although the names Jannes and Jambres are not found in the OT, they appear in the NT in 2 Timothy 3:8 where it says, “Now as Jannes and Jambres resisted Moses, so do these also resist the truth: men of corrupt minds, disapproved concerning the faith.”
+Although the names Jannes and Jambres are not found in the Old Testament, they appear in the NT in 2 Timothy 3:8 where it says, “Now as Jannes and Jambres resisted Moses, so do these also resist the truth: men of corrupt minds, disapproved concerning the faith.”
 Here, Paul is illustrating that as Jannes and Jambres obstructed the communication of truth, so do false religious teachers.
 And history confirms Paul’s prediction that the false teachings of men will be exposed and rejected at some point, even by those most deceived.

 Jannes and Jambres are the Egyptian magicians who contended with Moses and Aaron in a magician’s context at Pharaoh’s court as described in Exodus chapter 7.
 “Aaron threw his staff down in front of Pharaoh and his officials, and it became a snake.
 Pharaoh then summoned wise men and sorcerers, and the Egyptian magicians also did the same things by their secret arts: Each one threw down his staff and it became a snake.
 But Aaron’s staff swallowed up their staffs” (verses 10-12).
 Later, these same sorcerers duplicated the changing of water into blood (Exodus 7:22) and the production of frogs (8:7).
 However, the sorcerers could not duplicate the other plagues (8:19).